 Three forces are driving Shadow AI adoption faster than governance can keep up:

 2. AI tools are consumer-grade accessible.
-Unlike enterprise software that requires procurement, AI tools are a browser tab away.
+Unlike enterprise software that requires procurement, AI tools are a browser tab and a few CLI strokes away.
 No purchase order.
 No IT ticket.
 No approval chain.
 Just a personal email and a credit card.

 The Power Sector's Unique Risk Profile